jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

     return dates + noise
 ```

-For completness, we replace our ReLU function with a sigmoid function and plot the same diagram:
+For completeness, we replace our ReLU function with a sigmoid function and plot the same diagram:

 <div class="imgcap">
 <img src="/assets/dl/fc_si1.png" style="border:none;width:60%">